jensdanb/ctp_dashboard/README.md

 # Capable-To-Promise Inventory Model

 ## Update!
 The app is now live at [http://139.144.176.168:10101](http://139.144.176.168:10101/)
 It is incomplete and the server is barebones, but you can now try it out without installing anything.
-If you want to install and run it locally on your machine, instructions are at the bottom of this page.
+If you rather want to install and run the app on your local machine, instructions are at the bottom of this page.

 ## What is this?